Great Comet of 1556: Alleged connection to the Great Comet of 1264

 Grounding his calculations upon elements deduced from Conrad Wolfhardt's chart along with some other crude data gathered from old records, and comparing the result he obtained with the account given by Friar Giles of Cambridge of a grand comet which appeared in 1264, John Russell Hind was led to conclude, as Richard Dunthorne had been in the previous century, that the comet of Charles V was that of 1264 returned.
-At any rate, he found a high degree of probability in favor of the conclusion at which he had arrived, and argued that the bodies of these years were identical.
-Hence he concluded that a return to perihelion might be looked for about the middle of the 19th century, 1848 to 1850.
-This prediction failed, and as of 2009 no observed comet has matched the orbital elements of either comet.
-David A. Sargent writes that available evidence points to there being no connection between the comets of 1264 and 1556.
+At any rate, he found a high degree of probability in favor of the conclusion at which he had arrived, and he argued that the bodies of both years were identical.
+Hence, he concluded that a return to perihelion might be looked for about the middle of the 19th century, 1848 to 1850.
+The prediction failed, and as of 2009, no observed comet has matched the orbital elements of either comet.
+David A. Sargent wrote that available evidence points to there being no connection between the comets of 1264 and 1556.